-Recently, I sent you an email (newsletter whose sign-up form is in the sidebar of this article) to ask if you'd be interested in learning how to add this data to your articles.
+I recently sent you an email (newsletter with the sign-up form in the sidebar of this article) asking if you would be interested in learning how to add this data to your articles.
 You were quite enthusiastic!
 So here is my answer...

-1 - Count words and reading time with WP Word Count
+1 - Counting words and reading time with WP Word Count

 WP Word Count is a free extension (freemium) and lightweight available on the official WordPress extensions directory.

-Its settings are easy to do.
+Its settings are easy to make.
 After installing and activating the extension, here is what you need to do:

 - Go to the Word Count > Calculate tab.

 - Click on "Calculate Word Count" and wait.
 The extension will retrieve the number of words in your posts.